hunterhug/marmot/README.md

 Attention:

-After every request for a url, the next request you should cover your http request header, otherwise http header you set still exist, if just want clear post data, use `Clear()`, and want clear HTTP header too please use `ClearAll()`, but I suggest use `Clone()` to avoid this.
+After every request for an url, the next request you should cover your http request header, otherwise http header you set still exist, if just want clear post data, use `Clear()`, and want clear HTTP header too please use `ClearAll()`, but I suggest use `Clone()` to avoid this.

 ### 2.5 Other